Supermarket Sweep: Big Sweep

 Teams received money for these tasks only if they were completed in the manner specified by the host before time ran out.

 Once time expired, the runners had to stop whatever they were doing and return to the checkout counters.
 All of the products were scanned while the show took a final commercial break, and the grand totals of each team's takes were revealed when the show returned, beginning with Team 3, and ending with Team 1.
 Each team's groceries were tallied and any bonuses/penalties were applied to determine the final totals.
 The team with the highest score won their Big Sweep total in cash and advanced to the Bonus Sweep for a chance to win an additional $5,000.
 The other teams received parting gifts.
-Sweep totals included cents from 1990 to 1991, but were subsequently rounded to the nearest dollar, with cents only used to break ties.
+Sweep totals included cents in the first season, but were subsequently rounded to the nearest dollar, with cents only used to break ties.

 Bonus Sweep / Super Sweep

 During Ruprecht's tenure as host, the bonus round was called the "Bonus Sweep."
 The winning team had 60 seconds to win $5,000 by finding three particular items in succession.
+Before the Bonus Sweep started, the winning team picked one of 3 envelopes.
 Ruprecht read a clue to lead the team to the identity of the first item, and the clock started immediately afterward as the team ran into the market.
 The correct item was tagged with a large circular token bearing the show's logo and a clue for a second item to be found.
 This item in turn had a clue for a third item, which had a bundle of $5,000 in cash hidden behind it.
 In order to win, the team had to find all three items and have their hands on the money before time ran out.
 If they fell short, they received $200 for each item they had found.
+During the closing credits, Ruprecht would show the team where the item was if they failed to find it.

 Originally, if the team found the final product and the $5,000 before either of the other two, they automatically forfeited the bonus round.
-However, starting in 1992, this was changed so that an overhead announcement was made reminding the team to find the first two products, then return to the third product and claim the cash.
+However, starting in 1991, this was changed so that an overhead announcement was made reminding the team to find the first two products, then return to the third product and claim the cash.
+On at least one episode when the overhead announcement was made, the team still found the final product before finding the second item and the team only received credit for the first item.